BradleyA/pi-display/system-stats/README.md

 # pi-system-stats

-#### WARNING: These instructions are incomplete.
-Consider them as notes quickly drafted on a napkin rather than proper documentation!

 pi-system-stats is a bash script that runs several commands and has notes about other commands I am looking at a future use with logging and monitoring with blinkt and scroll-phat in my unicorn project.

 <img id="image_raspberry_cluster" src="../images/IMG_2664.JPG" width="200" >

-#### WARNING: These instructions are incomplete.
+#### WARNING: These instructions below are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!

 Need to continue to organize the research from the many systems running different test cases.
 Organize it into; what works, what I want, and what I still need to make this design work:
 This is work in progress:
   1) use create-message.sh to create data and store data on each system in a cluster
   2) need to move create-meaage.sh in a docker container on cluster-1, three-rpi3b, cluster-2, six-rpi3b, cluster-3
   3)

 ## Working on:
     display-led.py
     --> need one container running on each system in cluster with blinkt